cloudogu/k8s-dogu-operator/docs/development/dogu_upgrades_internally_en.md

 ExecPods use the image of the new Dogu version, but are started with Sleep Infinity.

 ### Running the pre-upgrade script
-The pre-upgrade script is then run by the dogu operator from the original path in the old container.
+The pre-upgrade script is then run by the dogu operator from the `/tmp/pre-upgrade` path in the old container.

 ## Post-Upgrade